Koreans flee stress and the city for rural idylls

 Yoon, the former real estate company employee, was one of 52 people aged between 26 and 60 who attended a recent government-backed class in Seoul run by a voluntary body called Refarm, where professors and those who have made a successful transition teach the next generation of hopefuls.

-One such success story is Suh Jeong-deok, a former head researcher for Hanwha Chemical Corp, whose earnings place him in the top 1.42 percent of farm incomes, based on government data.
+One such success story is Suh Jeong-deok, a former head researcher for Hanwha Chemical Corp (009830.KS), whose earnings place him in the top 1.42 percent of farm incomes, based on government data.

 But it was ill-health and a hyper-competitive school system, that sees even pre-school children packed into cram schools in a bid to get a head start, that made Suh, the father of two teenage girls, opt out.